The world has changed and so have your customers:

 A future-proof framework for meeting customer needs

-As the world saw itself overtake by a pandemic in early 2020, customer needs rapidly changed in almost every industry.
+As the world saw itself overtaken by a pandemic in early 2020, customer needs rapidly changed in almost every industry.
 Businesses that were quick to understand the changing landscape had a better chance of thriving compared to those who did not.

 How can you use customer needs to help your business?